 Our Learners' Stories

-The case studies below give examples of the typical progress made by the children and young adults who have been referred to New Leaf Triangle.
+The case studies below give examples of the typical progress made by the children and young adults who have been referred to New Leaf Triangle (cic).

 The New Leaf Triangle approach, used so effectively for these students, includes following each individual’s interests, ensuring the environment suits their needs, and introducing the use of animals and the natural environment in a therapeutic way to help them gain self-esteem, confidence and develop the ability to express themselves.
 Relationships with New Leaf staff are key, and our success is based on the use of positive psychology approaches - creating positive experiences and emotions and building on each student’s individual strengths to promote happiness, wellbeing and self-belief.

-Gary came to New Leaf Triangle at the age of 16.
-He has autism, ADHD, dyslexia, Chronic Fatigue Syndrome and Myers Irlen Syndrome.
-He is unable to look at anything very bright or coloured white, for example, fluorescent lighting and white décor or equipment.
-When he first came to us, Gary had been out of school for two years; he had gone through two school placement breakdowns and had lost confidence in anyone being able to meet his particularly challenging needs.
+Becky came to New Leaf Triangle at the age of 16.
+She has autism, ADHD, dyslexia, Chronic Fatigue Syndrome and Myers Irlen Syndrome.
+She is unable to look at anything very bright or coloured white, for example, fluorescent lighting and white décor or equipment.
+When she first came to us, Becky had been out of school for two years; she had gone through two school placement breakdowns and had lost confidence in anyone being able to meet her particularly challenging needs.

-The New Leaf team worked with Gary, his family and his occupational therapist to adjust the environment to suit his requirements.
-We built up his confidence, self-esteem and stamina.
-Gary’s progress has been remarkable; he has achieved C&G NPTC Skills for Working Life Entry Level 3 Animal Care and has progressed to achieve an Award in C&G Work Based Animal Care Level 1.
-With the support of New Leaf staff, Alan has now transitioned to a main stream college where he is completing another Animal Care course.
+The New Leaf team worked with Becky, her family and her occupational therapist to adjust the environment to suit her requirements.
+We built up her confidence, self-esteem and stamina.
+Becky’s progress has been remarkable; she has achieved C&G NPTC Skills for Working Life Entry Level 3 Animal Care and has progressed to achieve an Award in C&G Work Based Animal Care Level 1.
+With the support of New Leaf staff, Becky has now transitioned to a main stream college where she is completing another Animal Care course.

-Paul now regularly goes out into the local community, he uses shops and cafes, he understands and is able to use money.
-Paul’s level of confidence has grown significantly and he will now speak to both familiar and unfamiliar people, and will work with different staff at New Leaf.
+Noah now regularly goes out into the local community, he uses shops and cafes, he understands and is able to use money.
+Noah’s level of confidence has grown significantly and he will now speak to both familiar and unfamiliar people, and will work with different staff at New Leaf.

 Initially he worked on his own and then within small groups.
 His placement has been extremely successful and he has learnt to regulate his own behaviour much better, to understand the consequences of his behaviour and has learnt to work with others whilst maintaining focus.
 His confidence and self-esteem have significantly improved.
 He has now successfully transitioned back into school full-time by slowly reducing his days at New Leaf.
 His school has been particularly pleased with how he has learnt to regulate his behaviour and with the wide range of learning that he has undertaken, including, maths, English, science, Forest School activities, art, sport and music, as well as therapeutic work with the animals.